Welcome to Volume 8 of Executed to Suppress His Message.

 Out of the ground the LORD God caused to grow every tree that is pleasing to the sight and good for food; the tree of life also in the midst of the garden, and the tree of the knowledge of good and evil (Genesis 2:9).

 So “all” the trees were pleasing to the sight and good for food.
-And in the original Hebrew language, the phrase “pleasant to the sight” means to desire, delight in, take pleasure in.
-While the Expositor’s Bible Commentary tells us the Hebrew should be more accurately translated: “every tree that is beautiful and edible.”
+And in the original Hebrew, the phrase “pleasant to the sight” means to desire, delight in, take pleasure in.
+While the Expositor’s Bible Commentary states the Hebrew could be more accurately translated: “every tree that is beautiful and edible.”

-However, there were two special trees: 1) the Tree of Life; and 2) the Tree of the Knowledge of Good and Evil.
-And these were set apart from all the other trees, because they were located in the middle of the garden — a prominent place where they could not be ignored.
+But there were two special trees: 1) the Tree of Life; and 2) the Tree of the Knowledge of Good and Evil.
+And these two trees were set apart from all the other trees by being located in the middle of the garden — a prominent place where they could not easily be ignored.

-Genesis states that all the trees could provide edible food for Adam and Eve.
-But is the word “edible” to be taken literally?
-Or are these trees just another set of symbols that represent something else?
+Genesis states that all of Eden’s trees could provide edible food for Adam and Eve.
+But should the word “edible” be taken literally?
+Or is it just another symbol representing something else?

 We find part of the answer in Matthew 4:1-4: